Multiprotocol over ATM Overview

 www.cisco.com/go/cfn.
 An account on Cisco.com is not required.

 How MPOA Works

-The sequence of events shown in Figure 97 is summarized as follows:
+The sequence of events shown in the figure are summarized as follows:

 MPOA resolution request